awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 **Maximum database connections**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html)

-In an instance where the total RAM is 16 GiB, or 17,179,869,184 bytes, the variable `DBInstanceClassMemory` will automatically subtract the amounts reserved to the operating system and the RDS processes that manage the instance\.
-The remainder of the subtraction is then divided by 12,582,880, which will result in the maximum connections number being around 1300, depending on instance type, instance size and DB engine\.
+In some instances, the total RAM is 16 GiB, or 17,179,869,184 bytes\.
+In these instances, the variable `DBInstanceClassMemory` automatically subtracts the amounts reserved to the operating system and the RDS processes that manage the instance\.
+The remainder of the subtraction is then divided by 12,582,880\.
+This results in the maximum connections number being around 1,300, depending on instance type, instance size, and DB engine\.

 Database connections consume memory\.
 Setting one of these parameters too high can cause a low memory condition that might cause a DB instance to be placed in the **incompatible\-parameters** status\.
 For more information, see [Diagnosing and resolving incompatible parameters status for a memory limit](CHAP_Troubleshooting.md#CHAP_Troubleshooting.incompatible-parameters-memory)\.